 All corrosive hazardous waste on hand at the time of closure will be sent to a permitted treatment facility (or equivalent) for treatment and disposal.
 A maximum total (from TSDF and transfer operations combined) of 17,710 gallons of corrosives would be on hand at closure.
 The 17,710 gallons of corrosives would be sent in tankers to the designated treatment facility.
-All acids would be transferred to separate tankers and all caustics would be transferred to separate tankers to avoid commingling acids and caustics to the same tankers.
+All acids would be transferred to separate tankers and all caustics would be transferred to separate tankers to the same tankers.
 The tankers would be transported by permitted hazardous waste transporters.
 Removal would take a maximum of forty (40) days.